 Snow grooming.
 Right now, we do not have any renewable alternatives to eliminate CO2 emissions.
 We are trying to use less fuel.
 All snow groomers in LAAX are equipped with an engine data system that indicates the optimum speed for minimal diesel consumption.

-But also, the height and depth of the entire skiing and snowboarding region was measured using 3D technology.
+But also, the height and depth of the entire skiing and snowboarding region were measured using 3D technology.
 Because of this, a 3D snow depth measurement system in the snow groomers shows where there is a lot of snow and thus facilitates slope preparation with maximum efficiency.

 We hope to have new solutions, like hydrogen/electric snow grooming vehicles, for the next strategy goals 2023-2030.
 If that problem is solved, then a carbon-neutral operation of a winter destination based on renewable energy is possible.